architeuthidae/artiq/doc/manual/rtio.rst

 \

-To enable this kind of seamless handover, no mechanism forces ``k1`` to wait for all its output events to have fired before exiting.
-In general, a kernel is permitted to exit long before the events it has submitted are executed.
-This is normally preferable: it frees up resources to the next kernel and allows work to be carried on without interruptions.
+It should be carefully noted that, to enable this kind of seamless handover, ``k1`` exits well before all its delays have passed.
+In fact, a kernel is permitted to exit before *any* events it has submitted are executed.
+This is generally preferable: it frees up resources to the next kernel and allows work to be carried on without interruptions.

 However, on the other hand, **no guarantees** are made about the state of the RTIO system when a new kernel enters.
 Slack may be positive, negative, or zero.
 Input channels might be filled to overflowing, or empty.
 Output channels might contain events still being executed, or scheduled to execute in the far future, or no events at all.
-Unexpected negative slack can cause :class:`RTIOUnderflows<artiq.coredevice.exceptions.RTIOUnderflow>`.
+Unexpected negative slack can cause :class:`~artiq.coredevice.exceptions.RTIOUnderflow` exceptions.
 Unexpected large positive slack can make a system appear 'locked', as all its events are scheduled for a distant future and the CPU stalls waiting for buffers to be emptied.

 As a result, when beginning a new experiment, we often want to clear the RTIO FIFOs and initialize the timeline cursor to a reasonable point in the near future.
 The method :meth:`core.reset()<artiq.coredevice.core.Core.reset>` is provided for this purpose.
-The example idle kernel implements this mechanism.

 Correspondingly, if a kernel exits while some of its events are still waiting to be executed, there is no guarantee made that the events in question ever *will* be executed (as opposed to being flushed out by a subsequent core reset).
 If a kernel *should* wait until all its events have been executed, use the method :meth:`core.wait_until_mu()<artiq.coredevice.core.Core.wait_until_mu>` with a timestamp after (or at) the last event:

 .. wavedrom::